bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 1. Locate the provided `docker-compose.yml` file in the checked out starter solution (located in the root of your git repository).
 Open it in a text editor of your choice and check its contents.
 Check the following specifics:

     - `environment`: This is used to set environment variables in the container.
 We can use these to provide some settings for _Elasticsearch_ and _Kibana_ as well.
 One example is the `cluster.name` variable.

     - `ulimits`: In order for _Elasticsearch_ to function properly, we have to set some `ulimit` values in the container.

     - `volumes`: Due to how file storage works in _Docker_ containers, every data is lost if we remove a container and start a new one.
 Of course, this is not exactly appropriate for a database service like _Elasticsearch_.
 Therefore we are going to use a `volume` which provides a more durable storage option.

 1. Navigate a command prompt / PowerShell / bash shell into the folder with the `docker-compose.yml` file, and issue the following commands.

     If you are in the university computer laboratories, please run `docker-compose down -v` first to remove any lingering containers and data left behind.

     Then to start, use `docker-compose up`.

+    !!! tip ""
-   > If you are using Linux, and this command fails, you might try to `sudo` to make things easier.
+        If you are using Linux, and this command fails, you might try to `sudo` to make things easier.

     Keep this shell open.
 You will see the application logs here.

 1. To shut down the running system, use _CTRL + C_.
 Your data will be kept, and restarting with the same command as above will restart the applications.

     To completely shut down the applications and remove all data, use `docker-compose down -v`.

 ## Option 2: Start _Elasticsearch_ and _Kibana_ by installing them